 Unless you plan to only maintain the site for a short period of time, you should choose a niche that is not merely a trend or fad that is likely to be short-lived.
 For example, if you are interested in starting a targeted blog on music, consider choosing a topic such as a particular style of music rather than just a single band or artist.
 That way your success will not be so dependent on the status of that band or artist.
 If they loose popularity, you will too.

 You’ll want to find a niche that is current and popular, but look for something that will still be around and equally, if not more, popular in a few years.
 Jumping in to a grow niche can help you to grow along with the niche.
 If you can start to build your site before the competition heats up you’ll be ahead of the game when everyone else is following behind you.

 Available Domain Names

 You may also want to include some domain name research in your initial legwork.
 If you’ve attempted to buy a domain name before, you know how difficult it can be to find one that you like and that your visitors will be able to remember.
-To see some free tools to help you in the process, see 8 Tools to Help You Find the Right Domain Name.

 Tools to Help with Your Research

 Researching a niche doesn’t have to take days or weeks of researching and studying.
 The tools that are available online can help you to gather some essential information pretty quickly.
 Of course you won’t want or need to use all of the resources listed here, but using a combination of a few of them can provide you with enough information to make an intelligent, informed decision.